brimdata/zed/pkg/zng/docs/spec.md

 #### 3.2.1 Character Escape Rules

-Any character in a `bstring` value may be escaped from the ZSON formatting rules using the hex escape syntax, i.e., `\xhh` where h is a hexadecimal digit.
+Any character in a `bstring` value may be escaped from the ZNG formatting rules using the hex escape syntax, i.e., `\xhh` where `h` is a hexadecimal digit.
 This allows binary data that does not conform to a valid UTF-8 character encoding to be embedded in the `bstring` data type.

-These special characters must be hex escaped if they appear within a `bstring` or a string type:
+These special characters must be hex escaped if they appear within a `bstring` or a `string` type:
 ```
 ; \n \\
 ```